AriJalk/dotnet-excel-grouper/README.md

 - `"worksheetName"` — Name of the worksheet to use
 - `"cellsRange"` — The range to analyze (including the header row)
 - `"headers"` — List of columns to base grouping on (must match header row text)
-- `"threshold"` — Whole number (positive or negative doesn't matter); defines how far apart values can be to still be grouped together
+- `"threshold"` — Whole number (positive or negative doesn't matter, the value is checked both for positive and negative); defines how far apart values can be to still be grouped together

 ---